markpatterson27/RPi-Single-Channel-LoRaWAN-Gateway/README.md

 then forked by [@hallard](https://github.com/hallard/single_chan_pkt_fwd) then forked by [@adafruit](https://github.com/adafruit/single_chan_pkt_fwd) to add python scripting

+The gateway can either be run as a service (using `sudo make install`), or run with a python frontend that also updates status messages to an attached OLED display.

 ## Added new Features

 - added back single_chan_pkt_fwd.service for systemd (debian jessie minimal) start